bimissing/recipeData/README.md

 ## Train the model
 ### Food Subset-Based Recognition Model Selector
-If you want to train the model, just run `python3 trainRESNET.py`.
-You may need to change the configurations in `trainRESNET.py`.
+If you want to train the model, just run `python3 train.py` (vgg16 version)(can easily change the parameter to train as ResNet50 architecture or others).
+You may need to change the configurations in `train.py`.
 The parameter 'DIR_TRAIN_IMAGES' is the category list of train and 'DIR_TEST_IMAGES' is the category list of test.
 'IMAGE_PATH' is the path of the image folder.
 During training, the checkpoint file will be saved.